 It may look like Thunderbird 2, but the Giottos Rocket Blower is actually a beautifully designed air blower for knocking stray dust out of your camera or lens.
 You can easily dislodge specks of grit or sand without touching any fragile or delicate parts of your equipment.
 When cleaning a lens, pay particular attention to the filter ring, as this is often where dust and grim can accumulate if left unchecked.
 Give it a quick blow and you'll be ready to go.

 30. Lenspen Elitepro Cleaning Kit for DSLRs

-An all-in-one kit for keeping your kit clean
+An all-in-one kit for keeping your camera clean – and not just DSLRs!

 For more in-depth cleaning, the Lenspen Elitepro Cleaning Kit is an excellent choice.
 It contains cleaning solutions that are specifically designed for lenses and filters, which dry without leaving a residue.
 It also comes with an extra microfibre cloth, meaning it's easy to apply the solutions and ensure that your kit comes up as good as new.
 Just remember to be gentle with it!

 For those confident enough to clean their sensor themselves

 This one comes with a caveat: only attempt to clean your camera's sensor if you feel confident to do so.
 Read our guide to cleaning your camera's sensor first, and if you still don't feel comfortable, there's no shame in sending it off to the professionals for an expert clean.
 With that said, the VisibleDust EZ SwabLight Kit is an ideal swab kit for those who feel confident in doing a DIY sensor clean, great for removing little spots and specks of dust.